oneapi-src/level-zero-spec/core/PROG.md

 ### Module Caching
 Disk caching of modules is not supported by the driver.
-If a disk cache for modules is desired then it is the responsibility of the application to implement this using xeModuleGetNativeBinary.
+If a disk cache for modules is desired then it is the responsibility of the application to implement this using ::xeModuleGetNativeBinary.

 ```c
     ...